Sukhoi Su-30MKI: Origins and acquisition

-In October 2000, a memorandum of understanding (MoU) was signed for Indian license-production of 140 Su-30MKIs; in December 2000, a deal was sealed at Russia's Irkutsk aircraft plant for full technology transfer.
+In October 2000, a memorandum of understanding (MoU) was signed for Indian licence production of 140 Su-30MKIs; in December 2000, a deal was sealed at Russia's Irkutsk aircraft plant for full technology transfer.
 The Indian Air Force (IAF) has ordered 272 aircraft, of which 50 were to be delivered by Russia in 2002-2004 and 2007.
-The rest of 222 planes are to be produced under license at HAL's Indian facilities in 2004.
-The first Nasik-built Su-30MKIs were to be delivered by 2004, with staggered production until 2017–18.
+The rest of the 222 planes are to be produced under licence at HAL's Indian facilities in 2004.
+The first Nashik-built Su-30MKIs were to be delivered by 2004, with staggered production until 2017–18.
 In November 2002, the delivery schedule was expedited with production to be completed by 2015.
 An estimated 920 AL-31FP turbofans are to be manufactured at HAL's Koraput Division, while the mainframe and other accessories are to be manufactured at HAL's Lucknow and Hyderabad divisions.
 Final integration and test flights of the aircraft are carried out at HAL's Nasik Division.
 Four manufacturing phases were outlined with progressively increasing Indian content: Phase I, II, III and IV.
-In phase I, HAL manufactured the Su-30MKIs from knocked-down kits, transitioning to semi knocked-down kits in phase II and III; in phase IV, HAL produced aircraft from scratch from 2013 onwards.
+In Phase I, HAL manufactured the Su-30MKIs from knocked-down kits, transitioning to semi-knockdown kits in Phase II and III; in Phase IV, HAL produced aircraft from scratch from 2013 onwards.